nasa/astrobee_android/gs_examples/sci_cam_image2/readme.md

   adb shell am broadcast -a gov.nasa.arc.irg.astrobee.sci_cam_image2.SET_PREVIEW_IMAGE_WIDTH --es preview_image_width 1024

 If not specified or if set to 0, the full resolution will be used.
 The images written to disk locally are, however, always written at full resolution.

-Set the path where images are to be saved on HLP:

-  adb shell am broadcast -a gov.nasa.arc.irg.astrobee.sci_cam_image2.SET_DATA_PATH --es data_path /storage/emulated/0/Pictures/sci_cam_image2

-Normally this is set by Guest Science and should not be done manually.
-If not set, an internal default path will be used.

 To see if any images are being published one can use rviz to display the image topic (see above) or just echo the camera info: